• Skip to Content

 THET 400

-Advanced Production Practicum (may be repeated up to three credits)
+Advanced Production Practicum (1 credit to be repeated three times)

 Suggested Plan of Study BA in Theatre